Looking For A Change - Craft Spirits in 2019

 Creating something entirely unique!
 The top three things we think are crucial to staying on trend within the crowded spirits industry are

 Alternative spirits have become more popular as of late due to the rise in botanicals used in Gin to make competitors stand out from each other.
 It wasn't until late 2016/early 2017 that alternative spirits began to emerge, here is a list of some:

 - Obviously us!
-Tayport Distillery, Never.25 : A spirit made with fruit, Eau de Vie.
+Tayport Distillery : We make Never.25, a spirit made with fruit, Eau de Vie.
 Where Gin has Juniper, we simply just have fruit.
 That is the only difference.
-We make our own unique base spirit to marry the fruit flavours and produce Never.25 and 1992 Liqueurs.

 Consumers are becoming much more educated in what it takes to create a truly unique spirit.
 Their taste profiles are becoming increasingly selective as they make more conscious decisions about what spirits they prefer.

 Reports have suggested using vegetables to flavour their spirits.
 Tayport Distillery have certainly experimented with carrots in the mash, but never flavouring with a vegetable, maybe something for us to consider in the future?
 Flavours are always a great place to get creative and experiment with trying something new!